DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 _With this I can be certain._

 This attack certainly reached her.
-But despite that both Kay and Rinne were on their guards.
+But despite that both Kai and Rinne were on their guards.
 Vanessa, who received strike from Code Holder, was standing on her knees with her consciousness in place.

 "..."